Small Bathroom Ideas that will Make the Most of a Tiny Space

 Be careful with colour

-Light colours such as whites, neutrals, creams and pastels are ideal for small bathrooms.
-White bounces the light around the room, whilst shades such as ice blue hues brighten up a monotonous bathroom.
+Light colours such as whites, neutrals, creams and pastels are ideal for a tiny bathroom.
+White bounces the light around the room, whilst shades such as ice blue hues brighten a room.
 Pastels also create the illusion of more space whilst cool shades give a feeling of peace and tranquillity.

-If space is tight then consider smaller mirrors dotted around the room (in keeping with a cottage of Victorian-type style) or mirrored cabinets or even a medicine cabinet with mirrored doors – all of which should create the same effect.
+If space is tight then consider smaller mirrors dotted around the room or mirrored cabinets or even a medicine cabinet with mirrored doors – all of which should create the same effect.

-Chrome finished accessories also help with creating the appearance of space in a small bathroom so consider toilet brush holders, toothpaste holders, and chrome or stainless steel effect dustbins to finish off the look.
+Coloured brassware accessories also help with creating the appearance of space in a small bathroom so consider toilet brush holders, toothpaste holders, and chrome or brushed brass effect taps to finish off the look.

 Be classy, use glass